kubedb/project/enhancements/archiver/README.md

   deletionPolicy: "Delete" / "WipeOut" / "DoNotDelete"
 status:
   phase: "Current"
-  failedOpsReq:
+  opsRequests:
     - appRef:
+	  	name: ""
+	  	namespace: ""
-      kind: ""
+	  opsReqName: ""
-      reason: ""
+	  opsReqPhase: ""
 ```

 ### Archiver Controller Steps:
 - Add/Update/Sync:
   - Select databases according to `usagePolicy`.
-  - Check if archiver is configured for each db.
+  - Check if each db is configured with the latest archiver (according to the `spec-hash` annotations).
     - if not then configure using OpsRequest CR.
+    	- If any previous ops req is in `Failed` state don't create a new one.
 - Delete:
   - according to deletionPolicy create OpsRequest CR.